craigparry/Scrabble/ReadMe.md

 dictionary lookups, but that didn't seem to help.
 I think its still something in the isLegal function that is slowing it down.

-* Trying to figure out how to read my resources from the jar, but having problems at the moment.

 *